andrewbranch/blog/posts/2019-10-23_Debugging_the_TypeScript_Codebase.md

 ![A screenshot of VS Code with the command palette open, searching “debug.”
 A list of results is shown with “Debug: Attach to Node Process” focused.](images/attach-to-node-process.png)

 VS Code will open tsc.js and show that the debugger is paused on the first line.
-From here, you can continue or step the debugger and hit breakpoints in the TypeScript source files.
-(I’m not sure why it starts in the built tsc.js file instead of the source tsc.ts file, but once you step into a different file, the debugger will bring up the TypeScript source instead of the built JavaScript.)
+From here, you can continue or step the debugger and hit breakpoints in the TypeScript source files.[^1]

 ### Debugging from TS Server
 If you need to debug a language service feature (like a refactor, a code fix, the formatter, or code completion), debugging VS Code’s TS Server instance is often the most convenient approach.
 Again, you’ll need the TypeScript codebase cloned, built, and opened in one VS Code window.
 You’ll also need _another_ VS Code window opened to a project of your choice.
 (I have a dedicated project filled with nonsense TypeScript and JavaScript files for this purpose.)
 We’ll use the former VS Code window to debug the latter.
 (Impressively, a single VS Code instance _can_ debug its own TS Server process, but TypeScript-powered editor features like go-to-definition don’t work while the process is paused, so it’s much easier to use two windows.)